eZmaxinc/eZmax-SDK-csharp/docs/ObjectEzsigntemplatedocumentpagerecognitionApi.md

 <a id="ezsigntemplatedocumentpagerecognitiondeleteobjectv1"></a>
 # **EzsigntemplatedocumentpagerecognitionDeleteObjectV1**
-> CommonResponse EzsigntemplatedocumentpagerecognitionDeleteObjectV1 (int pkiEzsigntemplatedocumentpagerecognitionID)
+> EzsigntemplatedocumentpagerecognitionDeleteObjectV1Response EzsigntemplatedocumentpagerecognitionDeleteObjectV1 (int pkiEzsigntemplatedocumentpagerecognitionID)

 Delete an existing Ezsigntemplatedocumentpagerecognition